ShipFail/consensus-oracle/PRD.md

 When people want a **truthful answer they can trust**, they usually:

 - Search the web, read blogs, ask friends or experts — and get **conflicting answers**.
-- Or ask **one** AI assistant (often ChatGPT) and **trust it blindly**, even when other strong models might disagree.
+- Or ask **one** AI assistant and **trust it blindly**, even when other strong models might disagree.

 In reality:

 - Different information sources (web pages, experts, tools, single models) regularly **contradict each other**.
 - It is hard for non‑experts to tell which answer is **most trustworthy**.
 - There is **no single place** that says:
-   > "Here is the golden truth answer, backed by agreement from the best models available today."
+  > “Here is the golden truth answer, backed by agreement from today’s best models.”

 At the same time, modern AI models: